MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-services.md

 This data is always immutable.
 It should be locked down and the permissions given to any consumers, whether they're automated or human, should be read-only.
 The zone might be organized by using a folder per source system.
 Each ingestion process has write access to only its associated folder.

-Consider using life cycle management to reduce long-term storage costs.
+Consider using lifecycle management to reduce long-term storage costs.
 This recommendation is because this layer usually stores the largest amount of data.
-Azure Data Lake Storage Gen2 supports moving data to the cool access tier either programmatically or through a life cycle management policy.
+Azure Data Lake Storage Gen2 supports moving data to the cool access tier either programmatically or through a lifecycle management policy.
 The policy defines a set of rules that run once a day and can be assigned to the account, filesystem, or folder level.
 The feature is free although the operations will incur a cost.

 Raw data from source systems for each **data integration** or source will land into either the general folder, for *confidential or below*, or *sensitive* personal data folder for each **data integration** on data lake one.
 Each ingestion process should have write access to only their associated folder.